 The field is surrounded by a track and a sidewalk surrounds the track, providing an opportunity to stand along the fence for a good view, but also having the effect of making the action on the field seem far away from the stands.
 The school competes in the Missouri Valley Conference, joining in 1985.
 Western Illinois has won five conference championships (1988, 1997, 1998, 2000, and 2002).

-There aren't many options on the concession menu, but there is some meat.
+There aren’t many options on the concessions menu, but there is some meat.
 The ribeye sandwich ($5) is very good, and well worth the price.
 Other options include the butterfly pork chop sandwich ($4), grilled brat ($3), and grilled hot dog ($2).
 Pizza is available with pepperoni, sausage or plain cheese ($3 a slice).
 Popcorn and candy is also available ($2).

 Coca-Cola is the soda provider.
 Bottled water and Powerade are also on hand ($2 per bottle).
 Hot chocolate is also available and very good on a cold night or autumn afternoon.